kalebo/gomousego/README.md

 ```

 ### Modes / Strategies
 You can choose the mode desired by using the `--mode` flag.
-See below for a discription of each strategy.
+See below for a description of each strategy.

 * `momentum` -- the original demonmouse mode.
 Cursor will retain it's momentum and keep moving.
 * `scroll` -- spins the mouse wheel at random times.